Here’s everything you need to know about overactive pelvic floor muscles including some simple exercises you can do at home.

 This can severely impact your quality of life, making it painful to engage in sexual intercourse, insert or remove a tampon, or do gynecological exams like pap smears or routine vaginal exams.
 An overactive pelvic floor can also contribute to the incomplete emptying of the bladder or bowel.
 People with the condition may also find it difficult to initiate a urinary flow and may frequently suffer from constipation.

-This form of chronic pain can have a devastating impact on an individual’s psychological wellbeing.
-Managing it becomes emotionally draining, and anxiety creeps in when your period rolls around, and you know what you’ll have to endure every time you insert and remove your tampon.
-You experience the same fear when you think about having intercourse with your partner.
+This form of chronic pelvic pain can have a devastating impact on an individual’s psychological wellbeing.
+Managing it becomes emotionally draining, and anxiety creeps in when your period rolls around.
+You experience the same fear when you think about sexual dysfunction or female sexual pain.
+Sadly, this fear and anxiety only make the symptoms worse, making it impossible to relax your pelvic floor muscles.
+It’s a vicious cycle.

 How to Relax Pelvic Floor Muscle – Simple Exercises to Do at Home

 Remember, the whole reason why you may have an overactive pelvic floor muscle in the first place has to do with the inability to “let go” and relax.
 In extreme cases, it’s nearly impossible to tell whether your pelvic muscles are relaxed even when you believe they are.
+This is common in conditions like pudendal neuralgia.

 Diaphragmatic Breathing

-1. Place your right hand over your chest and the left one over your belly below your rib cage.
+Place your right hand over your chest and the left one over your belly below your rib cage.

-2. Take a deep breath in and hold for three seconds, and then exhale for four.
+Take a deep breath in and hold for three seconds, and then exhale for four.

-3. Repeat the steps above for about 10 minutes every day.
+Repeat the steps above for about 10 minutes every day.

 When you breathe in, your pelvic floor muscles relax.
 When you breathe out, they return to their resting state.
 To know whether you’re using your diaphragm correctly, you should feel the hand over your belly rise and fall as you breathe in and out.
+This can also help improve your heart rate variability.

 Pelvic Girdle Stretches